fac/hmrc-marginal-relief-calculator-backend/README.md

 the configuration year, and an invalid response will result in an error being thrown.

 If the input year occurs before the configured years (i.e. 2015), an error will be thrown.
-If the input year occurs after the configured years (i.e. 2040), the latest year in config will be returned (i.e. 2025).
+If the input year occurs after the configured years (i.e. 2040), the most recent year in config will be returned (i.e. 2025).

 *Valid Flat Rate result*